- Arrival and departure transfers-(included if airfare purchased through us)*

 - Accommodations for 7 nights in a river-view cabin category of your choice

-- Early-riser breakfast, 24/7 coffee, afternoon cake and late night snacks
+- All on board activities, themed dinners, and special services including early-riser breakfast, 24/7 coffee, afternoon cake and late night snacks

 - Professional English-speaking Cruise manager and local guides throughout